cmugpi/cmugpi.github.io/topics/terminal-usage/files-commands/index.md

 </div>
 </div>

+## Working with PuzzlePacks

+PuzzlePacks are distributed as a `tar` file.
+This is basically like a zipped (.zip) folder.
+To "untar" the file from the command line, you can run this:

+{% highlight bash %}
+$ ls
+my-tar-file.tar

+$ tar xvf my-tar-file.tar

+$ ls
+jezimmer/ my-tar-file.tar
+{% endhighlight %}

+Once you've unpacked the tar file's contents, you'll notice a folder in the current directory named your Andrew ID.
+All PuzzlePacks are named this way;
+you'll want to rename them to keep things organized:

+{% highlight bash %}
+$ mv jezimmer week1
+{% endhighlight %}

+This renames the folder `jezimmer` to `week1`.
+Next week when you get a tar file for the PuzzlePack and untar it, you'll again get a folder named according to your Andrew ID.
+You'll want to rename this folder along the lines of `week2`, etc.

 ## Current Working Directory (pwd, cd)

 On most systems that use a command line, there's something called your "current